Characters of the Marvel Cinematic Universe: M–Z: Mar-Vell / Wendy Lawson

 Mar-Vell (portrayed by Annette Bening) is a Kree scientist who rejected her species' war with the Skrulls.
 She fled to Earth in the 1980s and adopted the alias of Dr. Wendy Lawson, a physicist at Project Pegasus.
 Using the Tesseract, she sought to develop an experimental engine that would have allowed the Skrulls to settle beyond the reach of the Kree Empire.
 She is killed by Yon-Rogg, though she is able to instruct Carol Danvers to destroy the engine before Yon-Rogg is able to seize the device.
 The Supreme Intelligence later takes on her appearance while conversing with Danvers.

-As of 2025, the character has appeared in one project: the film Captain Marvel (2019).
+As of 2026, the character has appeared in one project: the film Captain Marvel (2019).
 An alternate universe variant of Mar-Vell (voiced by Keri Tombazian) appeared in one project: the Disney+ animated series What If...?.

 Mila Masaryk / Unicorn

-Mila Masaryk (voiced by Sarah Natochenny), also known as Unicorn, is a Russian criminal in an alternate universe who wears a high-tech helmet that shoots lasers.
+Mila Masaryk (voiced by Sarah Natochenny) is a Russian criminal in an alternate universe who is part of a group of Russian bank robbers.
+During a robbery, Mila's accomplices—Dmitri Smerdyakov, Mikhail Sytsevich, and Roxanna Volkov—are arrested, while she escapes with the stolen money and takes it to the renegade scientist Otto Octavius, who sells Mila a high-tech helmet that shoots lasers and analyzes and predicts opponent's movement patterns.
+Mila, calling herself Unicorn, uses the helmet to help her cohorts escape from prison and nearly kills Spider-Man, but is stopped by Mikhail, who removes Mila's helmet, and Spider-Man apprehends them both.

-As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present).
+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present).

 Phineas Mason

 Phineas Mason (portrayed by Michael Chernus) is a weapons maker and part of a salvage company alongside Adrian Toomes, Herman Schultz, and Jackson Brice.
 When the salvaging company goes out of business due to the Department of Damage Control, Mason helps Toomes steal leftover technology from the Avengers' battles and build advanced weapons out of the technology, such as Toomes's flight suit and modified versions of Brock Rumlow's vibro-blast emitting gauntlets.
 While his assistants were defeated by Spider-Man and arrested by the authorities, Mason's fate is left unknown.

-As of 2025, the character has appeared in one project: the film Spider-Man: Homecoming (2017).
+As of 2026, the character has appeared in one project: the film Spider-Man: Homecoming (2017).

 Rick Mason

 Rick Mason (portrayed by O-T Fagbenle) is an old friend of Natasha Romanoff's S.H.I.E.L.D. past.
 In 2016, he helps her while she is a fugitive.
 In 2026, he assists Nick Fury.

-As of 2025, the character has appeared in two projects: the film Black Widow (2021); and the Disney+ series Secret Invasion (2023).
+As of 2026, the character has appeared in two projects: the film Black Widow (2021); and the Disney+ series Secret Invasion (2023).